 "I served aboard the Cambria from 1956 until 1960.
 I was an Engineman 3rd class and worked in the evaporators, where there were tons of pipes covered with asbestos, mostly falling off.
 I remember having a vent by my bunk with loose asbestos hanging from it, and by my head." - Richard L.J.

-We can help you better understand the exposure risk to a toxic mineral such as asbestos.
-We can also help you get in touch with your former shipmates.
-Contact us at 760.621.6147 for more information.
+We can help you better understand the exposure risk to a toxic mineral such as asbestos and get in touch with your former shipmates.
+Upon an asbestos cancer diagnosis, we can help by connecting you with qualified lawyers.